-Eloping has transformed in recent years, as modern couples start to think critically about what matters to them for a ceremony and celebration and look for ways to save a pretty penny.
-Though the route isn’t for everyone, if you’ve thought of jetting off to Vegas, Hawaii, or just the courthouse in your zip code, here’s what you need to know.
+Eloping has transformed in recent years as modern couples start to think critically about what matters to them in a celebration and look for ways to save a pretty penny.
+The coronavirus pandemic has also given engaged couples another reason to consider eloping, due to the danger of COVID-19 transmission among wedding guests.

 What Does It Mean To Elope?